Nkakareng Rakgoale

-Chritian Nkakareng Rakgoale is a South African politician.
-As of June 2022, she has been the Member of the Executive Council (MEC) for Public Works, Roads and Infrastructure in the Limpopo provincial government.
+Chritian Nkakareng Rakgoale (born 13 October 1976) is a South African politician.
+From June 2022 until June 2024, she served as the Member of the Executive Council (MEC) for Public Works, Roads and Infrastructure in the Limpopo provincial government.
 She previously served as the MEC for Social Development from May 2019 to June 2022.
 Rakgoale was elected to the Limpopo Provincial Legislature in May 2019.
 Before that, she served as the Executive Mayor of the Mopani District Municipality.
 Rakgoale is a member of the African National Congress.

 Early life and education

 Rakgoale was born in the village of Balloon in the apartheid-era Lebowa bantustan, now situated in the Limpopo province of South Africa.
 She attended Balloon Mantjana School and matriculated from Maalobane High School.
 Rakgoale went on to study at the University of Venda and graduated with a Bachelor of Arts before going on to study through the University of South Africa, obtaining a certificate in human resources.
 Thereafter, she earned a certificate in Monitoring and Evaluation from Stellenbosch University.